 Notion Honest Review 2026: Is It Still Worth Using After All the Hype?

 Every few months, someone "discovers" Notion and writes a breathless review about how it changed their life.
-Honestly, most of those reviews are written by people who used it for two weeks to make a color-coded dashboard and never actually stress-tested it with real work.
+Honestly, most of those reviews are written by people who used it for two weeks to make a color-coded dashboard and never stress-tested it with real work.
 I've been using Notion since 2019 — across three different companies and a personal setup that has, frankly, gotten completely out of hand — so let's cut through the noise and talk about what it actually delivers in 2026.

 TL;DR: Notion is genuinely powerful, but it's not the productivity silver bullet its fans claim.
 For the right user, it's excellent.
 For others, it'll become another abandoned tab in six months.